 Step 2.
 Sign up and fund your account

-To buy cryptocurrency on an exchange, you need to sign up for an account.
+Before you can get your hands on any coins, you need to set up an account.
 You might need a form of ID to prove your identity, and it can take an hour or two for the verification to come through.
-Once that’s all done, you can usually fund your account with fiat currency, but you should check the terms and conditions.
+Once that’s all done, you can usually fund your account with fiat currency (like GBP or USD), but this isn’t true for every platform and you should check the terms and conditions.

 Step 4.
 (Optional) Get a suitable wallet

 There’s one final step depending on how many coins you’re planning to hold.
 If it’s a lot, or you’re concerned about security, getting a wallet might be a good idea.
 You can store your coins in your exchange account, but wallets offer much more security and control without the risk of anything happening to the exchange.

 Here are two of the top wallet providers available:

 - Freewallet: On Freewallet you can hold more than 100 different cryptocurrencies.
 It’s ian online cryptocurrency wallet that can be accessed both through a browser and a dedicated mobile app.
 Get Freewallet now >

 - Ledger Nano S: The Ledger Nano S is a hardware wallet that lets you store your cryptocurrency offline.
 It keeps it safe even if you connect to an infected computer.
 Get the Ledger Nano S today >

 How to trade Komodo – a step-by-step guide

 To trade KMD you want a broker with low fees.
 You should consider other things too, like deposit and withdrawal limits and trading limits, but low fees are the most important if you intend on doing lots of trades.